ngimb64/Kloud-Kraken/README.md

 - Easy setup with automated script
 - Easy configuration with YAML templates
 - Supports hash cracking distributed workloads among multiple EC2 instances
-- EC2 clients utilize multiple NVMe drives combined in a RAID 0 configuration for optimized performance of disk operations
 - Built-in wordlist merging with flexibility to skip larger files
     - Merging process using `cat` -> `deduplicut` until within percentage range of max file size (15% by default)
     - If the file goes over max file size, excess data is shaved with `cut` into a new file